Cycle density in infinite Ramanujan graphs: Expected frequency

-In the case of transitive multigraphs that are not trees, it is clear that simple random walk a.s.\ has many non-trivial cycle times.
-The most difficult part of our extension to general regular graphs is to show how this property is inherited by non-backtracking random walk.
+In the case of transitive multigraphs that are not trees, it is clear that simple random walk a.s. has many nontrivial cycle times.
+The most difficult part of our extension to general regular graphs is to show how this property is inherited by nonbacktracking random walk.
 This actually does not depend on regularity and is an interesting fact in itself.

-Before we prove the general case, which has many complications, it may be helpful to the reader to see how to prove \ref t.main/ with a stronger assumption on the density of non-trivial cycle times.
+Before we prove the general case, which has many complications, it may be helpful to the reader to see how to prove Theorem~\ref{t.main} with a stronger assumption on the density of nontrivial cycle times.

-Recall that a cycle is \dfn{non-trivial} if it is not purely a backtracking cycle, i.e., when backtracks are erased iteratively from the cycle, some edge remains.
-We call such cycles \dfn{NT-cycles}.
+Recall that a cycle is \textit{nontrivial} if it is not purely a backtracking cycle, that is, when backtracks are erased iteratively from the cycle, some edge remains.
+We call such cycles \textit{NT-cycles}.

-\procl t.AGV Suppose that $G$ is a graph all of whose degrees lie in some interval $[3, D]$.
-If the limsup expected frequency that simple random walk traverses some non-trivial cycle of length at most $L$ is positive, then the same is true for non-backtracking random walk.
-Hence, if $G$ is also $d$-regular, then $\rho(G) > 2\sqrt{d-1}/d$. \endprocl
+\begin{theorem} Suppose that $G$ is a graph all of whose degrees lie in some interval $[3, D]$.
+If the limsup expected frequency that simple random walk traverses some nontrivial cycle of length at most $L$ is positive, then the same is true for nonbacktracking random walk.
+Hence, if $G$ is also $d$-regular, then $\rho(G) > 2\sqrt{d-1}/d$. \end{theorem}